xcape-io/PyProps/INSTALLATION.md

 ﻿# PyProps library
 ***Installation and usage of the [PyProps library](README.md).***

-## Prepare your Raspberry Pi as a props
+## Prepare your Raspberry Pi as a prop
 You will find instructions in the [RASPBERRY_PI_PROPS.md](RASPBERRY_PI_PROPS.md)

 ## Installation
 Download `PyProps-master.zip` from this GitHub repository and unflate it on your Raspberry Pi.
-Rename `PyProps-master` folder the a meaningful name for you props.
+Rename `PyProps-master` folder the a meaningful name for you prop.

-A good habit is to rename the props folder to: `/home/pi/Room/Props/MyProps`
+A good habit is to rename the prop folder to: `/home/pi/Room/Props/MyProps`

 Install dependencies
 ```bash